 Texas Children's Hospital

-Three international doctors are making a difference in PNG as a result of a Public Private Partnership between ExxonMobil PNG (EMPNG), Texas Children’s Hospital, the Baylor College of Medicine, and the University of Papua New Guinea School of Medicine and Health Sciences.
+Three international doctors are making a difference in PNG as a result of a Public Private Partnership between ExxonMobil PNG, Texas Children’s Hospital, the Baylor College of Medicine, and the University of Papua New Guinea School of Medicine and Health Sciences.

 The partnership, formed in 2013 with a K8 million (US$3.1 million) grant from ExxonMobil, was established to improve paediatric, maternal and public health capacity.